LESLIE ROBERTS-BELKNER | Owner/Teaching Artist

 ALYSSA VIRGIN | Teaching Assistant

 While currently residing on Martha's Vineyard working in the hospitality and tourism industry, I've always kept the love of visual arts in my back pocket.
 Ever since I was a child I was drawn to colors, textures, compositions, and being able to create something with your mind and hands to express yourself.
-Most of my free time throughout high school and college was spent doing so.
 While other sectors of the world are defined or categorized into black and white, to me, art gives you that freedom to directly express whatever your soul is feeling at that time and release inhibitions.
 I was fortunate enough to connect with Leslie this past Spring on the Vineyard, which reignited my enthusiasm for painting.
 Being a part of the Paint Corner Art Bar team connects my two passions, connecting with people and connecting with the canvas.

 ESTIE MARTIN | Teaching Artist